-- Get the Word Out at McDonalds! - Through a hypothetical scenario, students are challenged to inform customers at a local restaurant of how their use and disposal of plastics relates/contributes to the Great Pacific Garbage Patch (GPGP).
+- Plastic in the Ocean: Get the Word Out at McDonalds! - Through a hypothetical scenario, students are challenged to inform customers at a local restaurant of how their use and disposal of plastics relates/contributes to the Great Pacific Garbage Patch (GPGP).
 To do this, they research the GPGP and present that information in eye-catching newsletter handouts to customers.
 This activity focuses on teaching students to conduct online research to gather information on a science-technology related topic and present it in an informative manner that includes source crediting without plagiarism.

 - Where Are the Plastics Near Me?
 (Field Trip) - On a field trip, student investigation teams catalogue the incidence of plastic debris in various environments.
 They sort by type, age, location and other characteristics, collecting qualitative and quantitative data suitable for creating their own Google Earth layer.